Waratah West

 How does the suburb of Waratah West's income rank nationally?

 According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Waratah West had a median income among taxpayers of $44,944 with the average level standing at $53,987.
-This is lower than average on a national basis and compares to levels of $52,390 and $65,215 across Rest of NSW respectively.
+This is below the national average and compares to levels of $52,390 and $65,215 across Regional NSW respectively.
 Based on Wage Price Index growth of 8.86% since FY-23, current estimates would be approximately $48,926 (median) and $58,770 (average) as of September 2025.

 What is the disposable income in the suburb of Waratah West?